 Ray Hennessey is editorial director of Entrepreneur.com.
+He writes frequently on leadership, management, politics and economics.

 The movie is 30 years old, but the business principles underlying it are timeless.
 Really.